Today, a reader wants to revisit her relationship and wonders if she should write a letter to her ex boyfriend.

 At first, I thought that there was a chance we might get back together but I haven’t heard from him since he dumped me.
 I’ve been trying to get over him— I’ve even been out on a few dates— but I know deep down that he’s the one I really want.

 I thought maybe I should get in touch since I haven’t heard a word from him.
 There were a lot of things I never got the chance to tell him since the breakup was so sudden and unexpected.

 My question is: should I write my ex a letter to get them back?”

 I’m sorry you’re going through this.
 Breakups are painful already, without that extra added dose of WTF you got to experience.

 Needless to say, whether you should write a letter to your ex to get them back is a really touchy subject.

-Proper letter writing to exes can be done, in fact, I actually recommend that you do write your ex boyfriend a letter in my Ex Attraction Formula program.
+Proper letter writing to exes can be done, in fact, I actually recommend that clients write their ex a very specific type of letter.

 Except, that specific type of letter to your ex is NOT the strong outpouring of feelings that most people (myself included at times) tend to want to send their exes.

 After any breakup, there is a tendency for the dumpee to want to memorialize their relationship with their ex who dumped them, and pour all of their tender feelings on them.

 Without a plan, 99% of the time, writing your ex a letter to get them back is a really, really bad idea for several reasons: